-- Permitting the use of these processing aids to Good Manufacturing Practice levels may be of public health benefit to consumers and reduce the incidence of food-borne illness when used as an additional hurdle in a food safety system for the treatment of meat. - At the levels of use proposed in the application neither the components of the lactoperoxidase system, nor the intermediary products, pose a significant risk to human health, apart from adverse reactions to milk proteins.
-Consumers allergic to milk protein will need to be made aware of its presence on meat products.
-This may pose significant risk to such consumers as meat products may not normally be considered as carrying any risk of exposure to milk allergy proteins.
+- Permitting the use of these processing aids to levels determined by Good Manufacturing Practice may be of public health benefit to consumers and reduce the incidence of food-borne illness when used as an additional hurdle in a food safety system for the treatment of meat. - At the level of use proposed in the application neither the components of the lactoperoxidase system, nor the intermediary products pose a significant risk to human health for the majority of the population.